Teton Valley Food Rescue

 - Big Hole Bagels

 Also, check out the Teton Valley Food Pantry‘s website to become connected to their services.
-The blue bins outside of the CRCTV are now for farmer pickups and composting.

 The blue bins outside the CRCTV are now used to provide farmers and gardeners with food scraps that aren’t good for people.
 Please visit Targhee Baptist Church’s food box to pick up food donations 24/7.